mattmaynes2/aria/reports/proposal/proposal.md

 this system is to have records and learn sessions with live input and interactions from users in a physical environment.
 This data will be mapped to the machine learning algorithm and then mapped back to the physical domain.

-People spend a large amount of time in their homes, so any task in a home that becomes automated saves the building owner a substantial amount of effort.
-This is particularly important in case where someone has physical limitations preventing them from independently maintaining their house.
-A system which controls the living environment without requiring substantial configuration can give these people more independence, or allow their caregivers to focus on other priorities.

-There is a place for automated environment control in a commercial setting as well.
-An example of this is in education buildings, where there are hundreds, if not thousands, of people in many different rooms at all times of day.
-Maintaining a single building in this situation requires full time staff, as well as effort from the individuals in the rooms.
-For example, a class at sunset may have to adjust the blinds at the same time each day, while increasing the temperature of the room.
-A system that tracks this activity and learns to handle it all automatically would eliminate this issue.

 ## Objectives